Morningstar Logo

 Zoom In

 A small example of the things I worked on: licensing software.
 Early on, when we had about 15 designers on the Buenos Aires team, there was an unexplained slowdown in velocity.
 When I asked about it I found out that they were all sharing a Photoshop license.
-I was incredulous.
-No one can work that way!
 (Also: No Sketch or Figma yet.)

 So I went to our VP… who asked if Photoshop was really necessary because it was expensive, and wanted me to investigate if the team could “just use MS Paint.”
 Aha!
 Now I knew why license requests had not been made.